joe27g/EnhancedDiscord/README.md

    - `plugins/css_shit.js` ~ Loads a custom theme from `plugins/style.css`, and hot-reloads the file when it's changed.

    - `plugins/splash_stuff.js` ~ Loads a "theme" and changes random messages in the splash screen.
 Easy way to add messages coming soon:tm:.
+   - `plugins/experiments.js` ~ Enables Discord staff "expermients."

+   - `plugins/hidden_channels.js` ~ Shows a list of hidden channels (where you can't view messages) in every server.